mviereck/x11docker/README.md

 # x11docker (beta version)
  - Run X applications and desktop environments in docker on a separate X11 server.<br>
  - Useful to avoid security issues concerning X forwarding.<br>
- - Doesn't need VNC or SSH. docker applications can directly access the new X server.<br>
+ - Doesn't need VNC or SSH. docker applications can directly access the new X server via tcp.<br>
  - This software is in development and will have major changes in the near future.
 Please look at 'Known issues / ToDo' list before using it.

 #Usage